Friulian revolt of 1511: Revolt suppressed

-Only a few days later an armed contingent from Gradisca arrived and managed to restore the public order, but it didn't stop the carnival procession focused on mocking the murdered nobility.

-Meanwhile, the trail of violence spread over the territories bordering Udine and gradually all over the region.
-The villages' inhabitants, most of them peasants, armed as if for a war, besieged the castles inhabited by the nobility: Those of Spilimbergo, Valvasone, Cusano, and Salvarolo and Zoppola were taken by force.
+A few days later, an armed contingent from Gradisca arrived and managed to restore the public order, but didn't stop the carnival procession focused on mocking the murdered nobility.
+Meanwhile, violence spread over the territories bordering Udine and gradually all over the region.
+The villages' inhabitants, most of them peasants, armed as if for a war, besieged the castles inhabited by the nobility: those of Spilimbergo, Valvasone, Cusano, and Salvarolo and Zoppola were taken by force.

-The strumieri's troops reorganized close to the castle of Giulio di Porcia, gaining the support of the men of the Venetian ruler of Pordenone, of some Sacilians and of about 800 inhabitants of the Concordia Sagittaria zone.
+The strumieri troops reorganized close to the castle of Giulio di Porcia, gaining the support of the Venetian ruler of Pordenone, some Sacilians and about 800 inhabitants of Concordia Sagittaria.

-The decisive clash took place close to the Cellina river, were the cavalry (circa 70 horsemen) and the best trained strumieri defeated their enemies.
-As a warning, Giulio hanged one of the rebels' leaders close to the Castle of Zoppola, forcing the prisoners to help with the scene.
+The decisive clash took place close to the Cellina river, where the cavalry (circa 70 horsemen) and the best trained strumieri defeated their enemies.
+As a warning, Giulio hanged one of the rebels' leaders close to the Castle of Zoppola, forcing the prisoners to help.

-On 26 March of the same year, a violent earthquake devastated Udine and the entire region, causing ten thousand casualties.
-Later on the same territories were scourged by the plague: these tragic events were interpreted by contemporaries as a tangible sign of divine justice.
+On 26 March of the same year, a violent earthquake devastated Udine and the entire region, causing thousands of casualties.
+Later on, the same territories were scourged by the plague: these tragic events were interpreted by contemporaries as a tangible sign of divine justice.